Easy Lower Back Yoga for Beginners

 5. Supine Spinal Twist (Supta Matsyendrasana) (Yellow/Green)

-Why it helps: This twist releases tension in the spine and obliques, aiding lower back relief for beginner back pain yoga.
+Why it helps: This twist may help release tension in the spine and obliques, aiding lower back relief for beginner back pain yoga.

 How to do it: